o-oayda/faction-abilities/README.md

 ## Roadmap
 - [x] Initial release
 - [ ] Battlemage College of Waterway
-- [ ] More abilities for The Hammers
+- [x] More abilities for The Daggers
 - [ ] Tweaks and edits to existing abilities

 ## Accessing faction-abilities